nishantjr/devbox-play/README.md

     /tmp/nix-binary-tarball-unpack.SqZ3zIE1Sv/unpack/nix-2.18.1-x86_64-linux/install: unable to install Nix into your default profile
     Error: exit status 1

 The problem may be that the `…/cjs/` directory above does not exist.
+It can be created with

+    mkdir /nix/var/nix/profiles/per-user/cjs

-But creating and re-running doesn't work because devbox appears to assume that Nix is already installed if the `/nix/` directory exists.
+However, re-running Devbox at this point won't work because it thinks that Nix is installed but it is not.
+So you must manuall re-run the Nix install:

+    curl -L https://releases.nixos.org/nix/nix-2.18.1/install | sh -s

+But the actual problem turns out to be `~/.nix-*` files/dirs left behind from a previous Nix install, `rm -rf ~/.nix-*` fixes the install to work the first time.

 <!-------------------------------------------------------------------->